In This Article

 How to Get to Klamath Falls, OR

-• By Car: Located along US Route 97, Klamath Falls is about 1 hour from Medford and 2.5 hours from Redding, CA.
+• By Car — I usually drive in via US Route 97.
+You’ll reach Klamath Falls in about an hour from Medford or 2.5 hours from Redding, CA. It’s a scenic drive either way.

 Where to Stay in Klamath Falls, OR